 In all the above cases, the competent authority can grant the authorisation if the sound and prudent management of the target is ensured and specific requirements are satisfied, namely:

-For acquisitions through indirect shareholdings, a key role in the legal framework’s development will also be played by the recently issued European Supervisory Authorities Joint Committee’s guidelines (not yet enacted in national law).
-The guidelines introduce the new multiplication criterion – in addition to the former control criterion − as a trigger for prior authorisation in M&A transactions: the new criterion entails the multiplication of the percentages of the holdings throughout the corporate chain.
+For acquisitions through indirect shareholdings, a key role in the legal framework’s development will also be played by the European Supervisory Authorities Joint Committee’s guidelines (not yet completely enacted in Italy).
+The guidelines introduce, among other thing, the new multiplication criterion – in addition to the former control criterion − as a trigger for prior authorisation in M&A transactions: the new criterion entails the multiplication of the percentages of the holdings throughout the corporate chain.
 It starts with the direct holding in the target undertaking – which has to be multiplied by the holding at the level immediately above – and continues up the corporate chain for as long as the result of the multiplication continues to be 10% or more (ie, a qualifying holding).

 So far, the Italian Banking Act has recognised the control criterion as the sole criterion to identify the acquirer of an indirect holding in an Italian bank, whereas: